-| LEFT Communitarian, Groupthink | MIDDLE and OTHER Broad spectrum | RIGHT Libertarian, Individualist |
+LEFT Communitarian, Groupthink, Emotional | MIDDLE and OTHER Broad spectrum | RIGHT Libertarian, Individualist, Rational |

-www.cnsnews.com "Top News" Link Aggregator www.digg.com Popular items, neither left nor right. www.drudgereport.com "Top News" Link Aggregator www.foxnews.com Centrist, maybe slightly rightwing, news source. |
+www.breitbart.com Center/right government news and opinion. www.cnsnews.com "Top News" Link Aggregator www.digg.com Popular items, neither left nor right, comments lean left. www.foxnews.com Centrist, maybe slightly rightwing, news source. |

 bighollywood.breitbart.com Exposing liberal bias in Hollywood

-biggovernment.breitbart.com www.glennbeck.com Finding hidden agendas in government www.townhall.com |
+biggovernment.breitbart.com www.glennbeck.com Finding hidden agendas in government.
+Advocacy. www.townhall.com Advocacy. |

 The left needs security in community.
 Because of psychological projection, leaders are believed

 An animal kingdom model is the herd.
 The herd will always be accompanied by a herder, who is also their predator and not usually himself a communitarian.
 In political terms, the herd is the Proletariat and the herders the Elite, those that are "more equal"; government will be the shim between Elitei or Bourgeoisie (the owners of production; above the government) and Proletariat (below the government, feeding it and benefiting from it).
 Social control is shame, shun and other rewards and punishments.
-A premium is placed on conformity to the herd. |
+A social implementation of this is the Feudal System with only two classes of person; aristocracy and peasants (Lord/Serf, that sort of thing).
+A modern implementation of this is a labor union; the union boss (very privileged), and union members. |

 Left and right speak to community versus self, liberal versus conservative speak to "liberated" from rules and conformity, or "conserving" established traditions.